yohset95/Coursera_MLRegression/README.md

 - The passengers are likely to choose one stop for time efficiency
 - Morning departure time has been the best time for passengers
 - The passengers like to arrive at night
 - There are 1561 unique values in column "flight".
-Therefore, it should be removed to avoid redudancy feature
+Therefore, it should be removed to avoid redundancy feature

 ## Univariate Distribution of Observations